Kovah/laravel-html-meta/README.md

 ];
 ```

-If you want to use the response of the original request made to parse the HTML meta, you can get it with the `` method like this:
+If you want to use the response of the original request made to parse the HTML meta, you can get it with the `getResponse()` method like this:

 ```php
 $metaResults = \Kovah\HtmlMeta\Facades\HtmlMeta::forUrl('https://kovah.de');